hanzi-26/comp7780_GroupProject/README.md

 ### Back to the root directory and run the command:
 node server.js

-### copy the given url in the terminal to Chrome, you will get the program.
+### Wopy the given url in the terminal to Chrome, you will get the program.

-### when using PayPal to checkout the following information can be used
+## When using PayPal to checkout the following information can be used

 Account: sb-t15j639716408@personal.example.com

 Password: Y<!E!8Cu

+## Supplier information:

+Account: supplier1@aaa.com

+Password: 123